Q. When can I register?

 Q. Are there indoor pre-season sessions?

-A. Yes, for the last several seasons indoor practice space (at the MHS field house or Veterans Middle School gym) has been secured in March to schedule time for preseason practices.
+A. Yes, for the last several seasons indoor practice space (at the MHS field house, Veterans Middle School gym or the Community Center) has been secured in March to schedule time for preseason practices.

 Q. Can my child participate in other sports and activities during the lacrosse season?